pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "examples/download-product-usage-azure"

 ### expiring-certificates

 Returns a list of certificates that are expiring within a time frame.
 These certificates can be Tanzu Operations Manager or CredHub certificates.
-Root CAs cannot be included in this list until Tanzu Operations Manager 2.7.
-This is purely an informational task.
+This is a purely informational task.

 === "Task"
     ---excerpt--- "tasks/expiring-certificates"